NAWABSHEIKH/Color-Flipper/README.md

 # Color-Flipper
-Click the button to change the color in the background.
+Click the button to change the color of the background.